Next-Generation Design and Simulation with SplitFXM

 # y2' = g(x) - q*y1 - p*y2

-Explicit Jacobian matrices must be provided for computationally intensive problems:
+Explicit Jacobian matrices must be provided for large-scale simulation problems:

 # Must define df/dy and df/dp manually

-# This becomes increasingly complex for large systems
+# This becomes increasingly tedious for large systems

 SplitFXM Approach